c-eg/themoviedbapi/README.md

 Setup
 -----

-> **Starting with v1.12 the library is hosted on maven-central.
-This required a change of the group-id from info.movito to com.github.holgerbrandl**
+> **Starting with v1.15.1 the library has changed ownership.
+This required a change of the group-id from com.github.holgerbrandl to uk.co.conoregan**

+It's available via [Maven Central](https://central.sonatype.com/artifact/uk.co.conoregan/themoviedbapi).
 Just add it as dependency to your project.
-It's available via [Maven Central](https://search.maven.org/)

 ```
 <dependency>
-    <groupId>com.github.holgerbrandl</groupId>
+    <groupId>uk.co.conoregan</groupId>
     <artifactId>themoviedbapi</artifactId>
-    <version>1.12</version>
+    <version>1.15.1</version>
 </dependency>
 ```

-Or just add it via gradle when developing for Android:

 ```
-dependencies{
-    compile group: 'com.github.holgerbrandl', name: 'themoviedbapi', version:'1.12'
+dependencies {
+    implementation 'uk.co.conoregan:themoviedbapi:1.15.1'
 }
 ```